Evidence God Exists

 If you wager that you have a soul and God does exist, and you are right, what do you gain?
 You spend an ETERNITY in Heavenly bliss.
 There is no happy place on Earth that can compare with the most destitute corner of Heaven.
 If you are wrong on your wager, you lose nothing.
 Why is this?
 When you believe there is a God, tithing and doing good deeds is not a burden, it is a pleasure.
 You have no desire to live a devilish life.
 You are much happier in the short life you have here on Earth than the guy who suffers from unyielding attraction to worldly goods.
 If you die and cease to exist, you lose nothing since you don't exist anyway.
 It is win-win regardless.

 So, if you wager for God, you are happier during your life on Earth and you are happier in the after-life.
 If you wager against God, you suffer more during your life on Earth and you stand to suffer immeasurably in the after-life.
 What a simple wager.
-On one side, you have everything to lose and nothing to gain, and on the other side you have everything to gain and nothing to lose.
+On one side, you have everything to gain and nothing to lose, and on the other side you have everything to lose and nothing to gain.
 This is a no-brainer.

 Let's Invent God